hfreire/random-http-useragent/README.md

 Stores and randomly accesses a HTTP user agent from an available list of user agents in disk.

 ### Features
-* HTTP user agents are stored in a disk file to avoid filling up your app's memory space. :white_check_mark:
+* HTTP user agents are stored :floppy_disk: in a disk file to avoid filling up your app's memory space. :white_check_mark:
-* File disk reads are optimized to only read as much as needed :white_check_mark:
+* File disk reads are optimized :running: to only read as much as needed :white_check_mark:
 * Supports [Bluebird](https://github.com/petkaantonov/bluebird) :bird: promises :white_check_mark:

 ### How to install